wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/397-note-for-file-by-bunting.md

 ---
+doc_date: '1972-08-18'
+doc_num: 397
+doc_order: 397
+naa_refs:
+- naa_barcode: 8301724
+  naa_control_symbol: 1971/9449 PART 2
+  naa_series: A1209
+  reference: '[NAA: Al209, 1971/9449 PART 2]'
-title: "397 NOTE FOR FILE BY BUNTING"
+title: NOTE FOR FILE BY BUNTING
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10263
 vol_id: 27
-doc_date: 1972-08-18
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 397 NOTE FOR FILE BY BUNTING

-NAA: Al209, 1971/9449 PART 2

 Canberra, 18 August 1972

 Confidential

  **Australia House**

 I told Sir Keith Waller that I had an hour or so last night with the Minister for Foreign Affairs.
-1
+[1](#f1)

 He said he was aware of this.